VahidDanesh/VibrationToolbox/README.md

 └── examples/
-    ├── DetermineWhetherMatrixIsSPD.mlx               # Example: Checking positive definite property of a matrix ├── RangeSpaceOfMatrix.mlx                        # Example: Range space of a matrix ├── NullSpaceOfMatrix.mlx                         # Example: Null space and range space of a matrix ├── SimilarityAndCongruenceTransformation.mlx     # Example: Similarity and congruence transformations ├── BlockMatrices.mlx                             # Example: Block matrices and their deteminant and inverse └── OrthogonalAndOrthonormalMatrix.mlx            # Example: Check for orthogonal and orthonormal matrices
+    ├── DetermineWhetherMatrixIsSPD.mlx               # Example: Checking positive definite property of a matrix ├── RangeSpaceOfMatrix.mlx                        # Example: Range space of a matrix ├── NullSpaceOfMatrix.mlx                         # Example: Null space of a matrix
+    ├── SimilarityAndCongruenceTransformation.mlx     # Example: Similarity and congruence transformations
+    ├── BlockMatrices.mlx                             # Example: Block matrices and their determinant and inverse └── OrthogonalAndOrthonormalMatrix.mlx            # Example: Check for orthogonal and orthonormal matrices

 ```